-All the publications, presentations and abstracts from an ancillary study must be reviewed and approved by the LIFE Publications and Presentations Subcommittee (P&P) and other review groups (Steering Committee, NIA) prior to submission or presentation, in accordance with the general rules for publications and presentations.
+All the publications, presentations and abstracts from an ancillary study must be reviewed and approved by the LIFE Publications and Presentations and presentations.
 (See Publications & Presentations Policy for guidelines).
 While the P&P does not track these manuscripts in the detail that main study papers are tracked, it is the responsibility of the Ancillary Study PI to make sure that all manuscript proposals, abstracts and final manuscripts and have been submitted for inclusion in the LIFE P&P database, that penultimate drafts are submitted for review, and that details concerning publication status are reported back to the P&P Subcommittee.
 The following rules apply: